Proven Techniques for Overcoming Worry: How to Stop the Noise

 Forms of Worry

-Worry can come in different forms and occur at different times in our lives.
+Worry can come in different forms and occur at different times.

 Rather than provide a “one-size-fits-all” technique for worry – we've provided specific techniques for different types of worry.

-• Chronic daily worry: constant worrying on a daily basis throughout the day, this can be repetitive worries around the same issues or new worries, this is often associated with generalized anxiety disorder (GAD) or can be the obsessive part of OCD; the goal is to reduce daily worry, recognize pointless worrying and become proactive by taking action
+• Chronic daily worry: constant worrying throughout the day; this can be repetitive worries around the same issues or new concerns; this is often associated with generalized anxiety disorder (GAD) or can be the obsessive part of OCD; the goal is to reduce daily worry, recognize pointless worrying and become proactive by taking action

-• Anticipatory worry: worry surrounding an upcoming event or situation, usually seeing the worst-case scenario, this is often associated with phobias and fears; the goal is to challenge our imagined worst-case scenarios and begin to see the situation in a more realistic way, an additional goal could also be uncovering the beliefs or fears associated with the situation
+• Anticipatory worry: worry surrounding an upcoming event or situation, usually seeing the worst-case scenario; this is often associated with phobias and fears; the goal is to challenge your imagined worst-case scenarios and begin to see the situation more realistically; an additional goal could also be uncovering the beliefs or fears associated with the situation

-• Present Worry: this is moderate to severe worry and anxiety in the moment that interferes with current experience, this is often associated with panic or being overly stimulated; the goal is to calm the mind and body and defuse ourselves from the center of the overactive worrying thoughts
+• Present-Experience Worry: this is moderate to severe worry and anxiety about your current situation/environment/experience; this type of worry negatively colors your experience and interferes with your ability to respond rationally; this is often associated with panic or being overly stimulated; the goal is to calm the mind and body and defuse ourselves from the center of the overactive worrying thoughts

 Stopping the Noise

-One of the best concepts I've come across in regards to worry is the concept of “Signal vs Noise.”
+One of the best concepts I've encountered regarding worry is the concept of "Signal vs Noise."

-This is a concept taught by Dr. Reid Wilson, author of Stopping the Noise in Your Head.
+Dr. Reid Wilson, the author of Stopping the Noise in Your Head, teaches this concept.

 Signal

-A Signal is a legitimate concern about something we have control over or can take action on.
+A Signal is a legitimate concern about something you have control over or can take action on.

-When we take action on a signal the worry behind it almost always disappears, resolves itself or, if the situation can't necessarily be resolved completely, the pressure behind it is released by our actions.
+When you take action on a signal, the worry behind it almost always disappears, resolves itself, or, if you can't resolve the situation altogether, the pressure behind it is released by your actions.

 This is a valid and legitimate worry.